Grounding Sun Salutation Routine to Start Your Morning

 A sun salutation is a series of yogic movements that warm up the body without much strain on one’s muscles or joints.
 In addition to increasing your knowledge of different poses, these movements can reduce stress, improve cardio-respiratory fitness and increase flexibility.

 These exercises can be performed at the beginning of a longer yoga session or used as stretching before a different workout.
-If you want to use this as a stand-alone exercise, increase the rate you perform the movements at to increase your heart rate.
+If you want to use this as a stand-alone exercise, increase the rate you perform the movements to increase your heart rate.

 Every posture is linked with a deep inhale or exhale, and as you get more comfortable with the series, you will be able to repeat the sequence several times for the full physical and mental effect.
 When performing the movements, try to focus on coordinating one breath with one pose.
-This is a 12 breath/12 movement routine with poses that can be modified as needed.

 Let’s get started!